stephan-gh/M3/README.md

 Supported Platforms:
 --------------------

-Currently, M³ runs on the following platforms:
+Currently, M³ runs on the following target platforms:

 - gem5, by adding a TCU model to gem5.
-- hw, a FPGA-based hardware platform.
+- hw or hw22, a FPGA-based hardware platform.

+The hardware platform comes in two variants: hw and hw22.
+The former is the current development version of the hardware platform, whereas the latter corresponds to the silicon version from the year 2022.
+The target platform is specified with the environment variable `M3_TARGET`.
+For example:

+    $ export M3_TARGET=gem5

 Getting Started:
 ----------------

 ### 1. Initial setup

-If you setup the project on a new (ubuntu) machine make sure to have at least the following packages installed
+If you setup the project on a new (Debian-based) machine make sure to have at least the following packages installed:

     $ sudo apt update
     $ sudo apt install git build-essential scons zlib1g-dev \